USHA Collegiate Program Mission Statement:

 - March 5 - All American Bios and Championship Articles due

-- Please take a look at Skills before completing the online or mail back forms.
+- Seeding will be entered when players enter online.
 We hope to not just a ranking of players on your team but a sense of their skills and how they compare to other players on your team.
 When combined with last years results we will create our first draft.

 - Challenges policy-First round challenges do not require any written reason.
 A written reason for challenges in the second round will require a written reason.